RedHatQE/bz-checker/README.md

-BzChecker is a small shuttle that helps us to communicate with Bugzilla.
+BzChecker is a small utility that helps us to communicate with Bugzilla.
 It uses Google Guice injection.

 # How to run tests with clojure boot